sfxon/betterTime/docs/configuration.md

 The initial level, if set, represents the default value.
 If no setting at all is present, the loader will return null.

+The maximum length of a levels name is 16 characters.
+The json string, that can hold the levels for a configDefinition is at a maximum length of 255 characters.
+That limits the maximum amount of values, but at a variable rate.

 ---

 ## Pattern